ibopeng/road_building_detection/README.md

 # road_detection
-This is a project aiming to extract roads from airborne remote sensing images
+This is a project aiming at extract roads from airborne remote sensing images